 c.
 Anyone aged 16 or 17 may attend unaccompanied but we strongly advise that you have the consent of a parent or legal guardian.

-e.
-Proof of age may be required on entry to the Event and when purchasing alcohol.
+d.
+Anyone aged 16 or over will be required to show proof of age on entry to the Event.
 Recognised and accepted forms of ID are Photo Driving or Provisional Driving License, Passport and Proof of Age Card with PASS (hologram) logo.
-ID must be original, no photocopies will be accepted.
 The Promoter reserves the right to refuse admission if its staff or agents are in any doubt whatsoever as to the age of the person being presented as being under the requisite age.

-f.
+e.
 Our challenge 25 policy will be in operation across the whole festival site.
 If you look under 25 then you may be asked to prove that you are over 18 if you want to buy alcohol.
-Original official ID is required to purchase alcohol.

 a.
 Only customers holding a valid ticket will be admitted to the Event.
 You must retain your ticket on your person at all times during the Event.